Supplier of Hydrogen Peroxide from Turkey and Dubai-UAE

 Introduction to Hydrogen Peroxide

-Hydrogen peroxide, H₂O₂, is a colorless, very strong liquid noted for its strong oxidizing properties and great use in a wide section of industries.
-It contains simply two hydrogen atoms and two oxygen atoms, a simple molecule but highly reactive.
-From disinfectants in households to industrial processes, even in environmental uses, hydrogen peroxide is finding its place under the sun in modern science and technology applications.
+Hydrogen peroxide, H₂O₂, is a pale-coloured colourless, very concentrated liquid with the ability to oxidize very powerfully and has a wide range of application across industries.
+It contains only two hydrogen atoms and two oxygen atoms, a straightforward molecule but very reactive.
+From domestic disinfectants to industrial use, even in environmental uses, hydrogen peroxide is finding its place under the sun in modern science and technology use.

 Various Grades of Hydrogen Peroxide